North Wingfield house fire: Tyler and Jordan Green tributes paid

 "Tyler was always happy.
 He loved life, he loved school and was always full of beans.

 "Jordan was a real character.
-He loved his family, especially his grandma, and always had lots of friends."'Tragedy and shock'
+He loved his family, especially his grandma, and always had lots of friends."

 The fire service was called to the house shortly before 05:00 GMT on Wednesday.